We are aware of the many health benefits of acai berry. However, not many are aware of the side effects of acai berry.

 The health benefits of acai berries are several.
-They are widely used to prepare medicines that treat skin and digestive issues (1) .
+They are rich in antioxidants and are widely used to prepare medicines that treat digestion and skin-related issues (1).
 Though the unprocessed acai fruit juice may not negatively affect you, the additional ingredients like toxic fillers, caffeine, tobacco, and sugar in acai berry supplements may make it harmful to your health.
 So, what exactly are the side effects of acai berry?
 Can you consume it raw?
 Can acai berry supplements be harmful to you?
 This article answers all these questions.
 So, let us now check out the 13 side effects of acai berry you should be aware of.
 Keep reading.

 In This Article

 Some Of The Acai Berry Side Effects Are:

 1. Consuming processed Acai berry supplements can lead to the buildup of plaque and toxins in the body, which can cause a host of health problems ranging from acne to Candida to fatigue.

 2. Acai berry supplements contain herbs like garlic, gingko and Feverfew, which can cause the blood to thin, leading to severe bleeding (2).
 In fact, any health supplement containing these ingredients must be avoided.

 3. Echinacea, a herb used in Acai supplement, can cause liver injury and allergic reactions (3).

 4. Excess consumption of Acai berry enhances the effect of vasodilator in the body, causing significant reduction in the blood pressure (4).
 This can sometimes become fatal, especially for people who suffer from cardiac problems.